Call Us: 0330 1332 857

 The ‘rotator cuff’ refers to a group of muscles that surround the shoulder joint, called supraspinatus, infraspinatus, subscapularis and teres minor.
 The purpose of these muscles is to stabilise the shoulder joint and allow it to move.

-When a rotator cuff tear occurs, this usually refers to the tearing of the tendons that stretch from the edge of the muscle at the shoulder blade to the top of the arm bone (humerus).
+A rotator cuff tear refers to the tearing of the tendons that stretch from the edge of the muscle at the shoulder blade to the top of the arm bone (humerus).
 Tears can occur in any of the four muscles of the rotator cuff, but the supraspinatus muscle is the most likely to tear.
 A rotator cuff tear is one of the more common causes of shoulder pain and frozen shoulders.

 When someone suffers a shoulder injury, it can seriously affect their daily life and cause long-term pain.
-If you have suffered a rotator cuff injury as a result of an accident caused by negligence, you may be eligible to make a rotator cuff tear compensation claim.
+If you have suffered a rotator cuff injury as a result of an accident that wasn’t your fault, you may be eligible to make a rotator cuff tear compensation claim.

-A sports injury, car accident or accident at work from a lack of health and safety procedures can all cause a tear in one or multiple rotator cuff muscles, as can long-term wear and tear on the shoulder.
+A sports injury, car accident, accident in a public place or accident at work from a lack of health and safety procedures can all cause a tear in one or multiple rotator cuff muscles, as can long-term wear and tear on the shoulder.
 Due to the physical, emotional and financial strain that shoulder injury like this can cause, many people are eligible for rotator cuff tear compensation.

 A rotator cuff injury can happen suddenly, for example, as a result of an accident at work or in a car accident, or gradually over time.
 Tears can be partial, going only part of the way into the tendon, or full, going all the way through the tendon.